Funeral Pre-Planning Checklist: How You Can Save Money

 - What songs to play

 These decisions will fall directly on your family if there is no plan to guide them.
 And you know your family members better than anyone.
 Everyone has an opinion about everything!
 The last thing you want them doing is fighting with each other during this emotional time.

 Families often emotionally overspend by hundreds – sometimes thousands – when planning a funeral.

 If you’re lucky, they’ll choose a respectable funeral home to carry out all your final arrangements.
 Unfortunately, there are funeral homes out there that have one objective: to make your family spend as much money as possible.

 Burial or cremation?

 The first step in planning your funeral is deciding between burial and cremation.
-With either choice, you can opt for immediate burial or cremation with no funeral services.
+With either choice, you can opt for immediate burial or cremation with no funeral service.

-If you decide burial is right for you, you will want to decide if you wish to be given a traditional or ‘green’ burial.
+If you decide a burial with a service beforehand is right for you, you will want to decide if you wish to be given a traditional or green burial.
 Traditional burials require the purchase of a casket and often come with reinforcement for the grave.
 Green burials are more environmentally friendly – with no embalming or embalming with formaldehyde-free products and a biodegradable shroud or casket.

 Cremation may require the purchase of an urn and locating a place to store or scatter the ashes.
 A relatively new cremation option is alkaline hydrolysis, which is a water-based dissolution process using alkaline chemicals, heat, and agitation.